See Credit Details Below

 This program of advanced topics in ethics and compliance will focus on legal issues facing those engaging in state and local government contracting.
 This program is designed for in-house counsel, compliance officers, those managing public sector sales teams, law firms specializing in government or procurement law, nonprofit organizations, and lobbyists and government relations professionals who work together at the intersection of the public and private sectors.
 This half-day conference will include panels of in-house professional and relevant regulators.
 A spin-off of the PLI’s Corporate Political Activities program and a complement to PLI’s Government Contracts program, this focused discussion is designed for those who seek best practices and practical solutions to navigating the often-complex arena of state and local government contracting.

 What You Will Learn

-- Review of government procurement and ethics laws and considerations at each stage of the contracting process
+- Evaluate government procurement and ethics laws and considerations at each stage of the contracting process

-- Ensuring and maintaining eligibility for state and local government contracts
+- Learn how to ensure and maintain eligibility for state and local government contracts

-- Best practices for compliance programs and training
+- Develop best practices for compliance programs and training